Generic Name and Formulations:

 Insert 1 ring high into vagina.
 Replace after 90 days.

+Increased risk of endometrial carcinoma or hyperplasia in women with intact uterus (adding progestin is essential).
 Not for prevention of cardiovascular disease or dementia.
-Increased risk of cardiovascular disorders (eg, stroke, DVT, PE, MI); discontinue if occurs or suspected.
+Increased risk of cardiovascular events (eg, MI, stroke, VTE); discontinue if occurs.
+Manage risk factors for cardiovascular disease and venous thromboembolism appropriately.
 Discontinue at least 4–6 weeks before surgery type associated with increased risk of thromboembolism or during prolonged immobilization.
-Increased risk of endometrial, breast, or ovarian cancer.
-Risk of probable dementia in women ≥65yrs of age.
+Increased risk of breast or ovarian cancer.
+Risk of probable dementia in women >65yrs of age.
 Gallbladder disease.
 Severe hypercalcemia in breast cancer or bone metastases.
 Visual abnormalities.
-Hereditary angioedema.
-Consider the addition of a progestin in patients with an intact uterus to avoid endometrial hyperplasia.
 History of hypertriglyceridemia.
 Discontinue if cholestatic jaundice, pancreatitis, hypercalcemia, or retinal vascular lesions occur.
 Monitor thyroid function.
 Conditions aggravated by fluid retention.
 Hypoparathyroidism.
 Endometriosis.
+Hereditary angioedema.
 Asthma.
 Diabetes.
 Epilepsy.
 Migraine.
 Porphyria.
 SLE.
 Hepatic hemangiomas.
 Narrow vagina, vaginal stenosis, prolapse, or vaginal infections increase risk of irritation or ulceration.
 Remove if vaginal infections occur; reinsert after resolved.
 Do initial complete physical and repeat yearly (include Pap smear, mammogram, BP).
 Reevaluate periodically.
 Nursing mothers: not recommended.

 Remove during treatment with other vaginally-administered preparations.
 Concomitant thyroid replacement; may need to increase thyroid dose.
 May interfere with lab tests (eg, thyroid, PT, coagulation factors, glucose tolerance, HDL/LDL, triglycerides, hormone concentrations, other binding or plasma proteins).

-Vaginal discomfort/pain, abdominal pain, nausea, back pain, arthritis, headache, insomnia, upper respiratory tract infection, leukorrhea, vaginitis.
+Vaginal discomfort/pain, abdominal pain, nausea, back pain, arthritis, headache, insomnia, upper respiratory tract infection, leukorrhea, vaginitis; thromboembolism, neoplasms.

 Psychiatry Advisor Articles